France's Melenchon says he would hike spending by 273 billion euros

-PARIS French hard-left presidential candidate Jean-Luc Melenchon would raise spending by 273 billion euros ($290 billion), his team said in a presentation online on Sunday.
+PARIS (Reuters) - French hard-left presidential candidate Jean-Luc Melenchon would raise spending by 273 billion euros ($290 billion), his team said in a presentation online on Sunday.

 That sum includes a 100 billion-euro recovery plan to stimulate the French economy.